ArangoGutierrez/GoLinty-Action/README.md

 ## Usage

-Repo must have a `.linty.conf` file on the source tree root
+Repo must have a `.linty/linty.conf` file on the source tree root